cassandra-wong/FulhausAssessment/README.md

 - Implement CI/CD pipeline on Github Actions
 - Add a clear README file with instructions

+## Model

+### Architecture

+VGG-16 is a convolutional neural network (CNN) that is 16 layers deep.
+It is selected as the backbone of the classifier as it is one of the popular algorithms for image classification and is easy to use it for transfer learning.

+Firstly, the VGG16 model parameters are freezed, and only parameters in the lasy layer are allowed to be adjusted to reduce computation workload.
+Then, custom layers are added to the base model -- Flatten, Dropout, and Dense.
+The last layer has an output shape equal to 3, the output will be probabilities of 3 furniture categories, and the softmax function will summarize the category with the highest probability.

+### Data Preprocessing

+1. Encode label

+    The labels ['bed','chair','sofa'] are encoded from a categorical to a numerical value for deep learning purposes.

+2. Image sizing

+    Before an image is inputted for deep learningraining, it must be converted to an array with a specific size (in this case, 128x128) for the model and scaled to have a value between 0 and 1.

+3. Image Augmentation

+    Due to the small set of samples, image augmentation is implemented to apply random perturbations that preserve the label information.
+Examples of transformations include horizontal blurring, rotations, and zoom.

+### Training

+We split the dataset into three folds: training (80%), test (16%) and validation (16%), and use the `sparse_categorical_crossentropy` as our target along with the `accuracy` as the evaluation metric.
+The train dataset obtained an accuracy of 99.11%, with a loss of 0.0152, and the test dataset obtained an accuracy of 85.71%, with a loss of 0.5983.

 ## Requirements

 - JupyterNotebook or Google Colab